bmonews2018/info/en-US/info/seafarer.md

 ---
 #### 3. SOCIAL FUNCTION

 ### 3.1.
-What is "follower" and "following" stands for?
+What is "followers" and "following" stands for?

 - **Followers** are users that choose to follow your news feed to check on posts or articles that you published or share.
 - **Following** are users that you wish to follow to check on their published or shared articles.

 ### 3.2.
 Where are the topics and news from?
 Can I initiate a post?

 Content that appears in the news tab is managed by our content editor.
-You may forward an existing post or create a new post by clicking the icon "+" at the bottom of the app.
+You may forward an existing post or create a new post by clicking the icon "**+**" at the bottom of the app.

 ### 3.3.
 Can I share a post with my friend?